Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \subsection{Deformation Theory in Algebraic Phase Theory}

 The rigidity island and the boundary quotient together determine exactly where a phase may vary and where it is forced to remain fixed.
 This gives an intrinsic notion of deformation inside Algebraic Phase Theory.
 No topology, infinitesimal parameter, or analytic family is assumed.
-All variation is governed entirely by boundary behaviour.
+Variation within the standing admissibility framework is governed by boundary behaviour.
+The guiding principle is: